jim-easterbrook/pyctools/src/doc/manual/installation.rst

 The documentation is built using a package called `Sphinx <http://sphinx-doc.org/>`_, available from PyPI.
 You will also need the `mock <https://github.com/testing-cabal/mock>`_ package::

-  sudo pip install Sphinx mock
+  pip3 install --user Sphinx mock

 Having installed Sphinx you can use ``setup.py`` to build the documentation::

   cd pyctools
-  python setup.py build_sphinx
+  python3 setup.py build_sphinx

 The documentation can be read with any web browser.
 The start page is ``doc/html/index.html``.